 I wasn't an immediate rockstar like some people when I graduated from art school.
 I was stuck in my own head and filled with doubt and family pressure.

 It took a few years for Eric to build up his confidence and feel ready to compete with other professionals in the field.
 During that time, he cultivated his portfolio while supporting himself financially through retail jobs.
 Since then, Eric has worked for game studios, advertising agencies, children's book publishers, and sci-fi fantasy illustration.
 He's doing what he loves!

 Learn more about the career of a digital illustrator in the above webinar with award-winning artists Eric Wilkerson and Tyler James.

 Ready to turn the page on your career & become a book cover illustrator?

-If you want to become a book cover artist, check out CG Spectrum's Advanced Digital Illustration Diploma.
+If you want to become a book cover artist, check out CG Spectrum's Advanced Digital Illustration Course.
 Along with learning about creating book covers, you’ll also explore other exciting commercial pursuits, such as trading card illustration and marketing art for film and games.
 Mentors with industry experience are here to help you build your creative skill set and prepare you for a fulfilling career in illustration.